AselEsra/Flappy-Bird/README.md

 ## Description Of The Project

-A game created by c# language and Visual Studio IDE. this project is created with ".net desktop development" framework.
+A game created by C# language and Visual Studio IDE. this project is created with ".net desktop development" framework.

 ### Design
 Design is easily created with the help of "Windows Form App" template.
 Below you can see we have a toolbox where we take the tools we need in order to design our game.